Try the Full Power of Brosix with 10% lifetime discount!

 • Interpretation is crucial: Messages need to be presented in a way that is easy to interpret for both sides of the party to be understood.

-The Osgood-Schramm model also suggests that real-time communication can reduce the amount of noise which can disrupt communications.
+The Osgood-Schramm model of communication also suggests that real-time interactions can reduce the amount of noise that can disrupt communications.
 Additionally, it believes ongoing clarification and active listening are crucial for positive conversations.

 Typically used when describing mass communication between groups, the Westley and Maclean model introduces various additional factors to discussions, such as environmental and cultural elements.
-According to this model, the communication process begins with environmental factors, rather than a sender or source producing information.
+According to this model, the process of communication begins with environmental factors rather than a sender or source producing information.

-As one of the most complex communication models, this framework consists of nine elements, including the environment, sensory experience, source or sender, object or orientation of the source, receiver, the orientation of the receiver, feedback, gatekeepers and opinion leaders.
+As one of the most complex models, this framework consists of nine components, including the environment, sensory experience, source or sender, object or orientation of the source, receiver, the orientation of the receiver, feedback, gatekeepers, and opinion leaders.

-The Westley and Maclean model argues that how we communicate and the things we say are directly influenced by our perspective, background and who we are.
-The model also takes into account the culture, background and beliefs of the person sending and receiving each message.
+The Westley and Maclean model argues that how we communicate and the things we say are directly influenced by our perspective, background, and who we are.
+The model takes into account the culture, background, and beliefs of the person sending and receiving each message.

 According to this model, “gatekeepers” and sensory experiences can also be important in depicting how a message is portrayed.
 The way we receive messages can influence how we feel about future interactions with a person.
 For instance, if someone sends a relatively streamlined message to us through a chat tool, we’re likely to consume the information quickly and respond appropriately.